bishopZ/Frame.js/api.md

 # Frame.log( [arguments] )

 Send to console if it exists and debug mode is 1 or greater.
+Debug version only.

 # Frame.error( [arguments] )

 Send to console if it exists and debug mode is 2 or greater with error formating.
+Debug version only.

 # Frame.title( [arguments] )

 Send to console if it exists and debug mode is 2 or greater with title formating.
+Debug version only.

 Unit Testing Properties